LCA-CI-builds-repair/serverless-application-model/DEVELOPMENT_GUIDE.md

 **Welcome hacker!**

-This document will make your life easier by helping you setup a development environment, IDEs, tests, coding practices, or anything that will help you be more productive.
+Thiscan be found [here](https://black.readthedocs.io/en/stabl``` `make pr` before sending out your PR./editor_integration.html)document will make your life easier by helping you setup a development environment, IDEs, tests, coding practices, or anything that will help you be more productive.
 If you found something is missing or inaccurate, update this guide and send a Pull Request.